Table of Content

 3. The waters in many supply systems have to be allocated based on past availability or existing consumer demand.
 The practice does not necessarily mean the allocation is proper.
 In fact, some supply systems can get overly crowded.

-And suppose their waters' quality is not monitored frequently.
+And suppose their water quality is not monitored frequently.
 In that case, it can lead to severe implications such as leakages or pipe damage and unnoticed toxicity levels — thus hampering the supply and causing harm to those consuming that water.

 4. There are no specific management plans or sanctions on water extractions in many areas, such as pumping groundwater or rivers.
 These have caused less water to be soluble and even led to the mining of that resource in some respects.
 This hampers the water levels and increases the risk of contaminated water.

-Over to you
+Let's Get StartedOver to you

 Water pollution is one of the biggest threats to all living beings.
-Polluted water causes various diseases in humans, plants, animals, which, in turn, negatively impact the life cycle of the ecosystem.
+Polluted water causes various diseases in humans, plants, and animals, which, in turn, negatively impact the life cycle of the ecosystem.
 If the contamination is detected early on, suitable measures can be taken to preserve water quality or even upgrade it.

 Therefore, Smart Water Quality Monitoring using IoT is paramount to supply pure water in real-time.
 Thanks to innovation in sensors, wireless modules, and communication devices, the activity is easy.

 If you want to build an IoT platform, you have come to the right place.
 Intuz excels in creating stellar digital experiences by leveraging the IoT ecosystem.
-Please fill in the form to give insight into what you are looking for and so we can contact you.
-Speak soon!